pc0618/fall-detection/README.md

 1) the Fall-Detection-with-CNNs-and-Optical-Flow based on the paper: "Vision-Based Fall Detection with Convolutional Neural Networks" by Núñez-Marcos
 2) I3D models based on models reported in the paper: "Quo Vadis, Action Recognition?
 A New Model and the Kinetics Dataset" by Joao Carreira and Andrew Zisserman

+The basic idea of this project is to use transfer learning on Fall Detection.
+Specifically, we preprocess fall detection videos to different crops.
+Each one has 20 frames with labels on every single frame.
+The original video is in RGB.
+In addition to this domain, we also made conversion from RGB to optical flow domain, where the correlation and the velocity of the moving object across frames are considered.
+Combining the data from the two domain, we perform transfer learning on the previous two networks that are trained on either fall detection with other dataset or Kinetics dataset that includes videos describe different daily activitives.
+We finetune the two network with our prepared dataset and perform fall detection inference once they are trained.
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.